rstudio/shiny/_includes/tutorial/shiny-text.md

   })

   # Generate a summary of the dataset
-  output$summary &lt;- reactivePrint(function() {
+  output$summary &lt;- renderPrint({
     dataset &lt;- datasetInput()
     summary(dataset)
   })

   # Show the first &quot;n&quot; observations
-  output$view &lt;- reactiveTable(function() {
+  output$view &lt;- renderTable({
     head(datasetInput(), n = input$obs)
   })
 })
 </code></pre>

-We're introduced more use of reactive functions but haven't really explained how they work yet.
-The next example will start with this one as a baseline and expand significantly on how reactive functions work in Shiny.
+We've introduced more use of reactive expressions but haven't really explained how they work yet.
+The next example will start with this one as a baseline and expand significantly on how reactive expressions work in Shiny.